CrafterSama/CrafterSama-Code/README.md

 # Colour Schemes

 Hi there!
-My name's Julmer Olivero and I'm Front-end/Back-end Developer in Web Ambiance.
-Looking for the Best Experience I create this Color Scheme, thinking about the better experience in the moment that we work to make our code.
-I hope you like it is a hard work make it one.
+My name's Julmer Olivero and I'm a Web Developer who is looking for the Best Experience to make code, I create this Color Scheme, thinking in that moment.
+I hope you like it.